Azure-Samples/ms-identity-docs-code-python/src/webapp/README.md

 ![Build passing.](https://img.shields.io/badge/build-passing-brightgreen.svg) ![Code coverage.](https://img.shields.io/badge/coverage-100%25-brightgreen.svg) ![License.](https://img.shields.io/badge/license-MIT-green.svg)
 -->

-This sample demonstrates a Python Flask web application that is both protected by Microsoft identity platform and accesses Microsoft Graph as the user by using the Microsoft Authentication Library (MSAL) for Python..
+This sample demonstrates a Python Flask web application that is both protected by Microsoft identity platform and accesses Microsoft Graph as the user by using the Microsoft Authentication Library (MSAL) for Python.

 ![A browser screenshot on a page showing a response from Microsoft Graph](./app.png)